Best Vaccination Schedule for Broiler and Layer Chickens

 The type of poultry diseases common in a region with a farm history tells the perfect vaccination schedule that you need to follow.

-Though these vaccines are not a complete treatment for the diseases they improve the resistance of birds to it.
+Though these vaccines are not a complete treatment for the diseases, they improve the resistance of birds to diseases.

 1. Marek’s Disease (MD):